 - 1. The auger tubes and feeders may be laid out end to end in approximately the final location of the line.
-The expanded end of each tube should be toward the Hopper end of the line, see figure - 2.
+The expanded end of each tube should be toward the Hopper end of the line, see figure 30. - 2.
 Connect the individual feeder tubes together by inserting the straight end of one tube as far as possible into the belled end of the next tube.

-Figure 29.
+Figure 30.
 Assemble Feeders on Tubes

-- 3. To achieve total feed drop out all along the system, the CHORE-TIME logo should be centered at the crown of the tubes and all the Hangers should be installed as shown in Figure 30. - 4.
-Place a Tube Clamp Assembly or Clamp/Anti-Roost Bracket at each joint.
-Figure 31 shows the standard Clamp and Clamp/ Anti-Roost Bracket.
+3. To achieve total feed drop out all along the system, the Chore-Time logo should be centered at the crown of the tubes and all the Hangers should be installed as shown in Figure 31.